ut2496/Emacs-Setup/ReadMe.md

 My Personal Emacs setup.
 Includes a bunch of handy packages that I have personally worked with.
 Nothing too flashy, great for beginners.

 All the packages mentioned in the `init` file, except some are installed on the first run.
-The path for certain files like `csharp-mode` need to be changed according to your own system.
+The path for certain files like `csharp-mode` and `Git` need to be changed according to your own system.
+Remove `omnisharp` if you dont need a .NET framework.

 ### Install Emacs on Windows
 http://ftp.gnu.org/gnu/emacs/